-So when you have landed an interview, be sure that you make the most of it by following these key interview tips:
+So once you have landed your next job interview, be sure that you make the most of it by following these key interview tips:

-- There is no such thing as ‘over-preparing’ for an interview!
+- There is no such thing as ‘over-preparing’ for a job interview!

 - Prior to your appointment, ensure you thoroughly research the organisation by visiting their website, social media channels and searching for any news pieces they feature in.
 If you need more information about the organisation don’t be afraid to ask for it – this shows the interviewer that you are invested in the opportunity.

 - Plan your journey – assess where the job interview will take place, and plan your journey.
 Leave at least 20 minutes as a buffer – it’s better to come early to an interview than arrive late.